origedit/rottent/readme.md

 the definition of a macro begins with `@` and ends with `;`. it takes a name for the macro from the stack. a macro has one exit point.

-use `_` to create local variables. the data allocated when a macro ran will be lost.
+use `_` to create local variables. the data allocated when a macro ran will be lost, including data created with `,`.

 ```
 #HI@   "hell"#!" world" ;